-MetaFrame Presentation Server extends the use of Kerberos.
-After users log on to a client device, they can connect to MetaFrame Presentation Server without needing to authenticate again.
-The user's password is not transmitted to Presentation Server instead, authentication tokens are exchanged using the Generic Security Services API (GSSAPI) standardized in Internet RFC 1509.
+Citrix Presentation Server extends the use of Kerberos.
+After users log on to a client device, they can connect to Citrix Presentation Server without needing to authenticate again.
+The user's password is not transmitted to Presentation Server; instead, authentication tokens are exchanged using the Generic Security Services API (GSSAPI) standardized in Internet RFC 1509.

 This authentication exchange is performed within a Citrix ICA virtual channel and does not require any additional protocols or ports.
-The authentication exchange is independent of the logon method, so it can be used with passwords, smart cards, or biometrics
+The authentication exchange is independent of the logon method, so it can be used with passwords, smart cards, or biometrics.

-To use Kerberos authentication with Presentation Server, client and server must be appropriately configured.
-Microsoft Active Directory Group Policy can also be used selectively to disable Kerberos authentication for specific users and servers.
+To use Kerberos authentication with Citrix Presentation Server, client and server must be appropriately configured.
+You can also use Microsoft Active Directory Group Policy selectively to disable Kerberos authentication for specific users and servers.

-MetaFrame Presentation Server Clients
+Citrix Presentation Server Clients

-Users access applications running on server farms using MetaFrame Presentation Server Client software installed on their client devices.
+Users access applications running on server farms using Citrix Presentation Server Client software installed on their client devices.
 ICA lets virtually any type of client device access applications over any type of network connection, including LAN, WAN, dial-up, and direct asynchronous connections.
 Because ICA does not download applications to client devices (as in the Network Computing architecture), application performance is not limited by bandwidth or device performance.

-MetaFrame Presentation Server Clients are available for Windows, Macintosh operating system, UNIX, Linux, EPOC, Windows CE, DOS, and Java operating systems.
-Additionally, the Web Client (Win32) can be used with Web browsers that support ActiveX controls or Netscape plug-ins.
+Citrix Presentation Server Clients are available for Windows, Macintosh, UNIX, Linux, Symbian, Windows CE, DOS, and Java operating systems.
+Additionally, you can use the Web Client (Win32) with Web browsers that support ActiveX controls or Netscape plug-ins.

-As described earlier, MetaFrame Presentation Server Clients for 32-bit Windows use cryptographic modules provided by the Microsoft Windows operating system.
-Other clients, including the MetaFrame Presentation Server Client for Java, contain their own cryptographic modules.
+As described earlier, Citrix Presentation Server Clients for Windows use cryptographic modules provided by the Microsoft Windows operating system.
+Other clients, including the Citrix Presentation Server Client for Java, contain their own cryptographic modules.
 The Client for Java can, therefore, be used on older Microsoft Windows operating systems that are not upgraded to support strong encryption.

-The following table lists the available clients and details whether or not the client is FIPS 140 compliant, supports TLS, includes smart card support, uses government ciphersuites, and supports certificate revocation checking.
+The following table lists the latest versions of the available clients and details whether or not each client is FIPS 140-compliant, supports TLS, includes smart card support, uses government ciphersuites, supports certificate revocation checking, and supports Kerberos authentication.
 Note that certificate revocation checking is applicable to clients running on Windows 2000 and Windows XP only.
+Where the latest version of a client does not completely supersede a previous version (for example, a particular operating system may be supported only by an earlier client version), the earlier version of the client is also listed.